stringtree/hath/README.md

     var t = new Hath(optional output specification object)

 Create a new **hath** test runner, using the specified output functions, or defaults where not specified.
 Set the pass and fail counts to zero ready for a new set of tests.

 ### assert

     t.assert(expression, optional message)

 Evaluate the supplied expression.
-* If it is truthy, call the 'pass' handler with the supplied message (or a default if not supplied)
+* If it is truthy, call the 'pass' handler with the label for this test and the supplied message (or a default if not supplied)
-* If it is falsy, call the 'fail' handler with the supplied message (or a default if not supplied)
+* If it is falsy, call the 'fail' handler with the label for this test and the supplied message (or a default if not supplied)

+Collect a running total of the number of passes and fails,ready to pass to the 'summary' handler after the tests.

 ### label

     t.label(text)

-Use the supplied text instead of the test function name as a label in test output.
-If you want to do this, just add a call to t.label in your test function somewhere before your asserts.
+By default, **hath** passes the test function name as a label to the 'pass' and 'fail' handlers If you want a different label, just add a call to t.label in your test function somewhere before your asserts.

 ### run